armeetj/compiler/README.md

 ## Assignment 3
 - Used 4 late days
-- Had some trouble with some passes; will do redo
+- Had some trouble with some passes, will revisit on rework